rajeevsingh-dev/obo-flow-graph-api/Help/AZURE_PERMISSIONS_SETUP.md

 ## The Error Explained

-The error `AADSTS65001: The user or administrator has not consented to use the application with ID '20e9f47b-7a60-4279-94d6-6a9684a16920'` indicates that:
+The error `AADSTS65001: The user or administrator has not consented to use the application with ID 'CLIENT-ID'` indicates that:

 1. **Missing Permissions**: Your Azure app registration doesn't have the required API permissions configured
 2. **No Consent**: Users haven't consented to the permissions your app is requesting